Ghost vs MemberPress for Membership Sites

 Mailchimp gutted its free plan, killed subscriptions, and keeps raising prices.
 Ghost offers newsletters, memberships, and a full website for $29/mo.

 Medium pays most writers under $100/mo and controls your audience.
-Ghost gives you 100% ownership, direct revenue, and full design control.
+Ghost gives you 100% ownership, direct subscription revenue, and full design control.

 Tired of Substack fees and limited design?
 Ghost offers 0% revenue share, full branding control, and built-in newsletters.
 Compare the two platforms.